Ready to empower your shop floor?

 While machines are an incredibly important part of production, they are only one part of the entire shop floor operation.
 When it comes to transforming production operations for the better we need more information and insight from multiple perspectives.

-How are people and different shifts performance?
+How are people and different shifts performing?
 How are our processes performing?
 How do certain parts and operations perform?
 What is the status of work orders?
 How should we quote a given job?
 What labor is needed for the increase in demand?
 What is my existing capacity?

 Right now many (perhaps most) manufacturers are looking to their handwritten paper logs, Excel documents, or their MES/ERP to answer these questions - and they are unsatisfied with what is provided.
 The data is delayed, inaccurate, biased, nonexistent, or simply difficult to analyze and pivot as desired.